kormyen/overview/README.md

 The goal of this project is to simply, visually and intuitively show cestial movements and how they affect our day to day experience on Earth.

+> My desire is to bring astronomical events and objects down into your personal lived in space - [James Turrell](https://www.youtube.com/watch?v=g0g6JFYRKxQ)

-Every time you check your watch; you see a reminder that we are space pirates on a living rock flying through the universe at 200 km per second.
+Every time you check your watch; you see a reminder that we are space pirate ghosts piloting bones on a living rock spinning around nuclear explosions flying through the universe at 200 km per second.

 This is a 24h clock face design that more literally references the origins of how we beings on planets measure time - the rotation of our home planet producing periods of light and dark in direct view and shade of our home star.